Why a successful résumé depends on the reader’s experience more than you realize

 - Check readability on a mobile phone.
 It’s the smallest device anyone will use to read your résumé.
 If your résumé works there, it will also work on notebooks, laptops, and desktops.

-So, in order to let your content precede form, follow a few of these rules.
+So, in order to let your content precede form, follow these rules.
 Doing so will differentiate your resume from the 250 others in the stack, create a great reader experience, and get you more interviews.

 Donna Svei is an executive resume writer and former retained search consultant and C-level executive.